BYO AWS Account¶

 - Make sure you are logged in with the correct AWS account you wish to use (if you have multiple AWS accounts).

 - The first page you will be taken to is the CloudFormation Stack Quick Stack Creation page.
 All information should be automatically filled out for you.
 Simply scroll to the bottom and check the box to allow CloudFormation to create IAM resources for you, then click “Create stack”

 The AWS CloudFormation template will create an IAM role that allows Frame to securely orchestrate workloads in your AWS account.

-- Once the stack has been created, navigate back to your Frame tab and select “Verify Cloud account Setup.”
+- Once the stack has been created, navigate back to your Frame tab and select “Verify.”

-- You should be informed that the cloud account setup has been verified.
-There will be a small text response below the “Verify Cloud Account Setup” stating “Cloud account setup is verified”.
-This will indicate everything is working properly.
+- You will be informed that the cloud account setup has been verified.
+There will be a small text response below the Cloud account ID field stating “Cloud account setup is verified”.
+This indicates everything is working properly.

-- Once the Frame CloudFormation Stack has been created, select the datacenters that you wish to configure for use with Frame and check the box at the bottom informing you of possible resource usage on your AWS cloud infrastructure.
-CLick “Create.”
+- Check the box at the bottom informing you of possible resource usage on your AWS cloud infrastructure and then click “Create.”

 AWS Service Limits¶

 By default, a newly created AWS account will impose certain service limits on available resources.
 Depending on the size of the Frame workload required, you will likely need to adjust the default limits imposed on the AWS account.
 If these limits are set to values that are lower than what is required by the Frame platform, you can expect certain functions to either fail, or be substantially delayed.
 The requirements by Frame for these service limits depends on the desired workload and required resources.
 The recommended service limit increases include the following:

 |EC2||Frame recommends setting the EC2 service limit to 2.2x your expected max number of instances.
 The additional 20% will accommodate any additional resources such as Sandboxes, Utility servers, etc.|